 A Seattle native and fourth-generation Washingtonian, Dow graduated from West Seattle High School and the University of Washington (1985), where he also earned post-graduate degrees in law (1989) and urban planning (1992).

-Dow became interested in politics at an early age and in college served as a legislative intern to 34th District State Sen. Phil Talmadge.
-While helping organize a community effort to preserve open space, he first worked with County Council member Greg Nickels, who later hired Dow as a legislative aide.
+Dow became interested in politics at an early age, and in college served as a legislative intern to 34th District State Sen. Phil Talmadge.
+While helping organize a community effort to preserve open space, he first teamed with County Council member Greg Nickels, with whom he later worked as a legislative aide.
 After graduation, Dow practiced law and worked on a number of community projects in parks and open space, the arts, human services and housing.

-Elected to the Washington State House of Representatives from the 34th District in 1996 and again in 1998, Dow was then elected to the 34th District's senate seat in 2000, Dow was co-chair of the House Judiciary Committee and vice-chair of the Senate Ways & Means Committee.
+Elected to the Washington State House of Representatives from the 34th District in 1996 and again in 1998, Dow was then elected to the State Senate in 2000.
+He served as co-chair of the House Judiciary Committee and vice-chair of the Senate Ways & Means Committee.

-Upon Greg Nickels’ inauguration as Seattle mayor in 2002, Dow was appointed to the King County Council in January 2002, and won election to the office four times--in November of 2002, 2003, 2005, and 2007.
-Dow chaired the committees on government operations, growth management, regional transit and the county budget, and served as County Council Chair in 2009 and led the panel that wrote the 2007 King County budget.
-As a four-year member of the Council's budget leadership team, he worked to slow the growth of King County's jail expenditures through such innovations as drug court, mental health court and driver re-licensing programs.
-He has been a consistent supporter of transportation alternatives as a Sound Transit board member and former chair of the Council's Transportation and Regional Transit Committees.
+Upon Greg Nickels’ inauguration as Seattle mayor in 2002, Dow was appointed to the King County Council, and won election to the office four times—in November of 2002, 2003, 2005, and 2007.
+Dow chaired the committees on government operations, growth management, regional transit and the county budget, and served as County Council Chair in 2009.
+As a member of the Council's budget leadership team, he worked to slow the growth of King County's jail expenditures through such innovations as drug court, mental health court, and driver re-licensing programs.